drake7/drake7/README.md

 ## I'm a Developer & Learner!!

-- 🌱 I’m currently learning AWS Developer.
+- 🌱 I’m currently learning to be AWS Developer.
 - 👯 I’m looking to collaborate with other developers for Large-scale Projects
 - 🥅 2024 Goals: Get AWS Certified and explore System Design.
 - ⚡ Fun fact: I love reading about system design and their implementations.